 - Sit exams as part of your course

-- Obtain council tax exemption, student status/’permission to work’ letter
+- Obtain council tax exemption, student status/confirmation of term dates letter

 To complete your enrolment, you will need the following documents: